LCOGT/lcogtsnpipe/README.md

        with the correct permissions.
 If you need to use a pre-existing directory or in case docker doesn't set up the permissions correctly, you may have to update the permissions using
        `chmod -R 777 /path/to/data/`.
        If you do not set these environment variables, they default to being in `data` and `mysql` in repo directory.
-   10. Startup your "pipeline server" (this is really a couple of docker containers instead of a true virtual machine, but this mental picture is close enough).
+   11. Startup your "pipeline server" (this is really a couple of docker containers instead of a true virtual machine, but this mental picture is close enough).
+       * Mac M1/M2 Only:
          ```
+          docker-compose --platform linux/amd64 -f lcogtsnpipe/docker-compose.yml up
+          ```
+       * Everyone else:
+          ```
           docker-compose -f lcogtsnpipe/docker-compose.yml up
           ```
           (Linux Only) If you initially had trouble in getting display output from docker in your linux machine (step 6), you will need to slightly modify your `docker-compose.yml` file in the following manner.
           ```diff
                     LCOSNDBUSER: "${LCOSNDBUSER:-supernova}"
                     LCOSNDBPASS: "${LCOSNDBPASS:-supernova}"
                     LCOSNDIR: "${LCOSNDIR:-/supernova}"
                     DISPLAY: "${DISPLAY}"
                   ports:
                     - "4306:3306"
                   links:
                     - sn-db:supernovadb
                   depends_on:
                     - sn-db
                   volumes:
                     - ${LCOSNDIR:-./data}:${LCOSNDIR:-/supernova}
                     - /tmp/.X11-unix:/tmp/.X11-unix
           ```

           Now, rerun the above command.

       This will take over your current terminal.
 Eventually, the terminal will print that the mysql host is ready to accept connections
-   11. In a new terminal (making sure the environment variables from step 9 are still set), log in to the pipeline container:
+   13. In a new terminal (making sure the environment variables from step 9 are still set), log in to the pipeline container:
        ```
        docker exec -it lcosnpipe /bin/bash
        ```
        If you're configured correctly, you should be able to open a ds9 window now using `ds9` command.
-   12. From inside the container, initialize the database: `sh /lcogtsnpipe/init-db.sh`.
+   14. From inside the container, initialize the database: `sh /lcogtsnpipe/init-db.sh`.
 You only need to run this command the first time you setup the db.
-   13. From inside the container, run
+   15. From inside the container, run
        ```
        cd $LCOSNDIR
        mkdir -p data/lsc data/fts data/0m4 data/floyds data/extdata standard/cat/apass standard/cat/sloan standard/cat/landolt standard/cat/gaia